Why Your Best Page Still Gets Zero Clicks: SERP Features Explained

 A SERP feature is anything on a Google search engine results page that breaks the pattern of a plain title, URL, and description.
 Google builds these directly from the web's content, its own knowledge graph, or third-party data, and inserts them above, beside, or between the standard organic listings.

 Not every query triggers a feature, and not every feature is available to every site — a knowledge panel, for instance, is largely reserved for recognized entities rather than any page that asks for one.
+A single query page can also stack several features at once: a recipe search might show an image pack, a featured snippet, and a People Also Ask box before the first organic listing even appears.

 Why SERP features matter for your traffic